mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an MPhil student in the Department of Geography Information Engineering at Wuhan University, supervised by [Prof.Peng Yue](http://geos.whu.edu.cn/peng.html).
-My current work is concentrated on extraction, analysis and visualization of mobility patterns from large collections of trajectories.
+I am currently an MPhil student in the Department of Geography Information Engineering at Wuhan University, supervised by [Prof. Peng Yue](http://geos.whu.edu.cn/peng.html).
+My current work is concentrated on map construction and lane-level road network generation from large collections of trajectories.
+I am also passionate about mining human activity patterns from geospatial data, such as location-based social media data.
 My research interest includes but is not limited to

 - Geospatial data mining
 - Transportation geography
-- Human mobility
 - Public health
+- Human activity

 For additional information, check out my [Curriculum Vitae](http://mengyue-yuan.github.io/files/Curriculum-Vitae_Mengyue-Yuan.pdf).